← All posts

 They compound for AI search: every specific, detailed review strengthens the associations AI systems use to match your firm to relevant queries.
 The firms with the richest review data are building the strongest AI entity representations in their practice areas and jurisdictions.

-The firms that will be most visible across every discovery channel in the next three to five years are the ones investing in reviews now — not as a marketing tactic, but as an operational discipline that compounds across every way a potential client might find them.
+The firms most visible across discovery channels over the next several years will likely be the ones investing in reviews now, not as a one-off marketing tactic, but as an operational discipline that compounds across every way a potential client might find them.